Doing our part to prevent the spread of COVID-19

 While many children love participating in class, there will be some sections of each lesson where the instructor will be going through theoretical content.
-During these times some children can become bored, as they have to sit quietly.
-If you think your child may struggle with this it may be a good idea to bring a quiet activity along for them to occupy them during this time.
+If you think your child may struggle to sit quietly during class it may be a good idea to bring a quiet activity along for them to occupy them during this time.

 Please ensure that children do not run, climb on benches or fences, or engage in any activity that involves fast movement or noise, such as bouncing balls, riding skateboards or bikes etc. This is very important for their safety, as some dogs can be frightened by any of these actions and could act aggressively in defence.

 Clients must not bring any dog, other than the enrolled dog, onto the grounds, including the car park.
 Classes are strictly limited to enrolled dogs only.

 Got a question about our methods, what to expect, kids in class, multiple dogs, or something else?
 Check out our Frequently Asked Questions.